-- Subscription – customers pay a monthly, yearly, or quarterly subscription fee to have access to the marketplace.
+- Subscription – customers pay a monthly, yearly, or quarterly subscription fee to have access to the online marketplace.
 Usually, these fees grant access to some advanced capabilities, like with Amazon Prime.

 - Listing fee – merchants pay a fee for every listing they create, as Flippa does.
 The more listings sellers create, the higher your revenue.

 - Advertising – paid promotion of sellers and their products by placing them higher in search results, on the home page, or among recommended products.
 Amazon uses the same model with its Sponsored Products.

 - Freemium – monetization by offering additional features, for example, cross-selling capabilities, advanced product listing configuration, and much more.